Shaikh-areeb/Python/README.md

 - Input Function
 - Comments in Python

-> This notebook focuses on building strong fundamentals before moving to advanced concepts.
+> These notebook focuses on building strong fundamentals before moving to advanced concepts.